-The anniversary of my mother’s death was this past week, October 23rd to be exact.
-As soon as the fall weather hit I could feel it approaching.
-I will forever associate the colorful leaves, cool breeze and crisp air of Autumn with the helplessness I felt 7 years ago knowing my mother could slip from life at any moment.
+My mother’s death anniversary was this past week, October 23rd to be exact.
+As soon as the fall weather hit, I could feel it approaching.
+I will forever associate the colorful leaves, cool breeze, and crisp air of Autumn with the helplessness I felt seven years ago knowing my mother could slip from life at any moment.

-So, apparently, this is how I dysfunctionally deal with my mom’s deathiversary.
+Yep…again.
+I did the same thing last year.
+So, apparently, this is how I dysfunctionally deal with my mom’s deathiversary (is deathiversary a word?).
 Boo…I don’t like it.
-For me, forgetting feels a lot worse than remembering the pain; which is why I’m writing this post today – to implore you not to be like me.
+For me, forgetting feels a lot worse than remembering the pain; which is why I’m writing this post today – to implore you to not be like me.

 Litsa and I have written many blog posts about dealing with grief on special days.
-We helped you reframe Valentines Day, we offered you 8 New Year’s resolutions for grievers, we suggested a fun family activity for remembering loved ones on Easter, we came up with a list of ways to remember your loved one during the holiday season, we challenged you to search for joy on Mother’s Day, and Litsa laid out a rock star tutorial on Father’s Day sulking.
+We helped you reframe Valentines Day, we offered you 64 New Year’s resolutions for grievers, we suggested a fun family activity for remembering loved ones on Easter, we came up with a list of ways to remember your loved one during the holiday season, we’ve written 17 posts to help you cope with Mother’s Day Grief (and counting), and Litsa laid out a rock star tutorial on Father’s Day sulking.

-To get you started, we’ve compiled a list of 30 ways to honor and remember your loved one on the anniversary of their death:
+30 ways to honor and remember your loved one on their death anniversary:

 2. Look at old photos and home videos.
 Do this alone and have a good cry or reminisce over photo albums with family and friends.

 3. Turn digital photos into a photo album on Shutterfly or Snapfish.

 4. Donate a few of your loved one’s old belongings to a shelter or other charity.
 If you don’t want to give away any of their things, just make a charitable donation in their name.